okta/samples-aspnetcore/okta-hosted-login/README.md

 ## Running This Example

-Clone this repo and replace the okta configuration placeholders in the `Web.Config` with your configuration values from the Okta Developer Console.
+Clone this repo and replace the okta configuration placeholders in the `appsettings.json` with your configuration values from the Okta Developer Console.
 You can see all the available configuration options in the [okta-aspnet GitHub](https://github.com/okta/okta-aspnet/blob/master/README.md).
 For step-by-step instructions, visit the Okta [ASP.NET MVC quickstart].
 The quickstart will guide you through adding Okta login to your ASP.NET application.